 Convocation of General Meetings, Agenda Proposals

 The Shareholders’ General Meeting is convened by the Board of Directors within six months of the end of the business year.
-In 2020, the Shareholders’ General Meeting will take place on 7 April at the Congress Center in Basel, Switzerland.
+The 2022 meeting will be held on 5 April without shareholders being physically present.

 Invitations to the General Meeting are issued in writing and are delivered via ordinary mail to the address recorded in the share register at least 20 days before the General Meeting and are published on the company’s website.
 If shareholders agree to the electronic delivery of notices, the invitation is also sent by email.
 All agenda items and proposals by the Board of Directors and by shareholders who have requested the General Meeting must be announced in the notice convening the General Meeting.

-Shareholders who individually or jointly represent shares with a par value of at least CHF 15000 may request that an item be included in the agenda.
-The request shall be in writing at least 45 days before the General Meeting and must set forth the agenda items and the proposals of the shareholder(s).
+Shareholders who individually or jointly represent shares with a par value of at least CHF 15 000 may ask for an item to be included in the agenda.
+The request shall be in writing at least 45 days before the General Meeting and must set forth the agenda items and the proposals of the shareholder(s)